 While certain treatments require the therapist to access your whole body, the practice of ‘draping’ is often used within treatment rooms to allow for modesty during full-body massages, body wraps and body polishes.

 Draping will see you strip (completely, or to underwear), lie down on a massage table and cover yourself with a large towel, blanket or sheet (the therapist is usually absent from the room at this stage).
 Once in position, the therapist will carefully move the fabric to expose an area of your body to be treated - an arm, leg, the lower back, etc. Treated areas will be covered before the therapist begins work elsewhere on your body.

 It is important to remember that spas want their guests to feel as relaxed as possible, so never be embarrassed to voice any concerns you have about clothing removal (or any other issues) before or during your visit.

-If you have any other questions about our spas or spa treatments, be sure to check out our guides sections.
-Alternatively, you can contact SpaSeekers with any questions you may have.
+If you have any other questions about our spas or spa treatments, check out our other guides.
+Alternatively, you can contact SpaSeekers with any questions.